datmt/spring-boot-demo-english/demo-task/README.md

 # spring-boot-demo-task

-> 此 demo 主要演示了 Spring Boot 如何快速实现定时任务。
+> This demo demonstrates how Spring Boott can quickly implement scheduled tasks.

 ## pom.xml